NCAR/micm/docs/source/getting_started.rst

     $ docker build -t micm -f Dockerfile.nvhpc .
     $ docker run --rm -it micm

-If you'd like, you can ssh into a running docker container and edit the files there.
+If you would like, you can ssh into a running docker container and edit the files there.

 GPU
 ~~~